800-282-2882 if you want to be on the program and the email address lrushbow at eibnet.com.

 Her answer, forget the context, stands alone.

-I have seen in the last year Barack Obama really angry twice, both were off the record times.
+I have seen in the last year Barack Obama really angry twice.

 One profanity-laced, where he thought the press was making too much of scandals that he didn't think were scandals.

-Another where he took us to task for not understanding the limits he has with foreign policy and the way he's dealing with the Middle East and uh Iraq and Afghanistan.
+Another where he took us to task for not understanding the limits he has with foreign policy and the way he's dealing with the Middle East and Iraq and Afghanistan.

-And I don't find him apologetic, but I find him willing to stand up to the press and look him in the eye, even though it was off the record, and just give us hell.
+And I don't find him apologetic, but I find him willing to stand up to the press and look them in the eye, even though it was off the record, and just give us hell.

 And is this not remarkable?

-It says something about the guy, I'm not sure what, but I'll tell you the thing that what I don't get, if I'm Barack Obama, literally now, if I'm Barack Obama, I love the media.
+But I'll tell you, the thing that what I don't get, if I'm Barack Obama, literally now, if I'm Barack Obama, I love the media.

 My God, they're the biggest idiots on earth.